chrisgleissner/spring-batch-rest/README.md

 ## Job Property Overrides

 Properties can be overridden when starting a job via REST.
-These overrides can then be accessed from within a job:
+These overrides can then be accessed from a job either via:
 ```java
 @Bean
 ItemWriter<Object> writer() {